-- Deductible...
+• Deductible...
 The deductible applies to all direct losses on an occurrence basis.
-The deductible usually does not apply to indirect losses (E.g., additional coverages). - DP1 and HO8 are settled on an Actual Cash Value (ACV) basis for all coverage.
-There is no coinsurance clause on an HO-8, it is removed since it would defeat the purpose of covering the dwelling for repair or replace using common construction materials and methods rather than like for like.
-E.g., no marble flooring, carved woodwork, etc.
+The deductible usually does not apply to indirect losses (i.e., additional coverages).

+• DP1 and HO8 are settled on an Actual Cash Value (ACV) basis for all coverage.
+There is no co-insurance clause on an HO-8, it is removed since it would defeat the purpose of covering the dwelling for repair or replace using common construction materials and methods rather than like for like. i.e., no marble flooring, carved woodwork, etc.